vkremen/Semi_Automated_Sleep_Classifier_iEEG/README.md

 # Contributors: Vaclav Kremen, Vaclav Gerla.

+# Acknowledgment: When use whole, parts, or are inspired by, we appreciate
-# Acknowledgement: When use, acknlowledge please and refer to these journal papers:
+ you acknowledge and refer these journal papers:
  Kremen, V., Duque, J. J., Brinkmann, B. H., Berry, B. M., Kucewicz, M. T., Khadjevand, F., ?
 Worrell, G. A. (2017).
 Behavioral state classification in epileptic brain using intracranial electrophysiology.
 Journal of Neural